Ohio State vs. Maryland NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Ohio State has combined with its opponents to put up more than 71 points only once this year.
+- Ohio State and its opponents have combined for 71 points -- this matchup's over/under -- just one time this year.

 - Maryland has not yet combined with its opponents to score more than 71 points in a game this season.

-- The combined points per game average of the two teams, 77.6, is 6.6 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 77.6, is 6.6 points above Saturday's over/under.

 - These two squads combine to surrender 42.8 points per game, 28.2 fewer than this contest's over/under.

-- The Buckeyes and their opponents score an average of 63 points per game, eight fewer than Saturday's total.
+- Buckeyes games have an average total of 63.0 points this season, 8.0 fewer than Saturday's over/under.

-- The 58.3 PPG average total in Terrapins games this season is 12.7 points fewer than this game's over/under.
+- The 71 over/under in this game is 12.7 points above the 58.3 average total in Terrapins games this season.

 Ohio State Stats and Trends